RecList/evalRS-KDD-2023/README.md

 ![http://www.cp.jku.at/datasets/LFM-1b/](images/training.png)

-For in-depth explanations on the code and the template scripts, see the instructions below and check the provided examples and tutorials in `notebooks`.
+For in-depth explanations of the code and the template scripts, see the instructions below and check the provided examples and tutorials in `notebooks`.

 For information on how the original dataset was built and what meta-data are available, please refer to [this paper](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf).